463548483/ALU/README.md

 Author:
 =======
-Yin Lijing & Zijing Wang(zw255)
+Lijing Yin(ly161) & Zijing Wang(zw255)

 Design Implementation:
 =======
-We used 1 bit adder to build 16bit RCA first, and use 16bit RCA to build a 32bit CSA adder.
+We used 16 1-bit full adders (from the module fa_1bit) to build one 16-bit RCA (from the module fa_16bit) first, and applied three 16-bit RCAs to build one 32-bit CSA(from the module fa_32bit), which is the basis of our ALU (from the module alu).
+The input ctrl_ALUopcode in the CSA can decide whether the alu performs addition or subtraction.

+The file alu_tb.v is the testbench for alu.v.